MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/NextReg0x69/ReadMe.txt

 the test is intentionally waiting for pixel area edge to make the mode switch delay observable/measurable)

-On core 3.00.5 (latest at the time of writing this test), the board seems to return wrong info about ULA shadow when reading the NextReg $69 so only 7/10 tests do pass and when the Layer 2 is switched ON from OFF state, there seems to be one red pixel artefact which seems to be connected to the way how FPGA does fetch pixel data for Layer 2, which may get refactoring in future cores, so the displayed artefacts and mode switch timing may differ in the future.
+On core 3.00.5 (latest at the time of writing this test), the board seems, when the Layer 2 is switched ON from OFF state, to produce one red pixel artefact which seems to be connected to the way how FPGA does fetch pixel data for Layer 2, which may get rewritten in future cores, so the displayed artefacts and mode switch timing may differ in the future.

 If you are planning to release SW which depends on pixel-perfect timings of these changes, the results are deterministic per-core, so you can fine-tune